Antonio-226/Big-Data-Analytics-Group-Project/README.md

 # Big-Data-Analytics-Group-Project
 Welcome to the repository of group 23 for the course 'Big-Data Analytics' in FS 21.
+Our team members are: Alexander Wyss, Andrea Meier, Anton Schwarz, Maximilian Weber and Michael Nadig .

-In our project we try to predict te severity of car accidents in the town of Zurich based on weather data.
+In our project we try to predict the possibility of car accidents in the town of Zurich based on weather data.

 ## Structure of Repository
 In the following you can see the structure of our repository: